SH.07 Accessibility Resources

 - Modify the original decision of the Accessibility Resources Director

-- Vacate the previous decision and request a new determination by the Accessibility Resources Director
+- Vacate the previous decision and request a new determination by the Director of Accessibility Resources.

 Complaints Based on Disability Discrimination

-Individuals who believe they have been discriminated against because of a disability should file a written complaint with the Director of Civil Rights Compliance/Title IX Coordinator by emailing TCCTitleIX@tulsacc.edu.
-The same process as outlined in SH.06 - Federal Compliance Policies should be followed.
+Individuals who believe they have been discriminated against or harassed because of a disability should file a written complaint or emailing the Director of Civil Rights Compliance/Title IX Coordinator at TCCDiscriminations@tulsacc.edu.
+The Discrimination, Harassment, or Retaliation Policy can be found at Civil Rights Compliance.

 SH.07.E – Service Animal Policy